MuhammadAmrMahmoud/go-grpc-todo/README.txt

+-    ToDo App using (go - grpc - sqlite)
-DoubleClick on RUN.bat to start
+-    DoubleClick on RUN.bat to start